vippsas/vipps-woocommerce/README.md

 2. Select the "Applications" tab.
 Here you can find the merchant/saleunit serial number (6 figures)
 3. Click on "View Secret" to see “Client ID” and “Client Secret”
 4. Click on customer name (top-right corner) and select "Profile" to see “Default accesstoken” and “Ecommerce API” (click on “Show” to see the primary key)

+See also: [Getting Started](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-getting-started.md) with the Developer Poretal, and the [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md) for Vipps eCommerce.

 # Screenshots
 Enable Vipps as a payment method